wmj142326/SMPL_Tools/README.md

   </tr>
 </table>

-Our paper is undergoing a double-blind review and all links will be published after publication.
+🎉 Our paper has been accepted by NeurIPS 2024!